a7vinx/swarm/README.md

 # swarm
-v0.5.0
+v0.6.0

 English | [中文](https://github.com/Arvin-X/swarm/blob/master/docs/README-zh-CN.md).

 Swarm is an open source modular distributed penetration testing Tool that use distributed task queue to implement communication in the master-slave mode system and use MongoDB for data storage.
 It consists of a distributed framework and function modules.
 The function module can be an entirely new implement of some penetration functions or it can be a simple wrap of an existing tool to implement distributed functionality.
 Because of the modularity architecture it is easy to customize and extend new features under the distributed framework.

-Now in this version 0.5.0 it has four modules:
+Now in this version 0.6.0 it has five modules:

 - Subdomain name scan module
 - Directories and files scan module
 - Nmap extension module
 - Sitemap crawler module
+- Intruder module

 If you want to write your own module, you can read [this](https://github.com/Arvin-X/swarm/blob/master/docs/modules.txt).